collinsduzzy/ninjafood/README.md

-# PHP Learning 🐱‍👤🥘
+# ninjafood 🐱‍👤🥘

-A recipe website for ninjas, built with Tailwind CSS. songoloso!
+A recipe website for ninjas, built with Tailwind CSS.
+Songoloso!

 ## Getting Started